Paul F. Bikle

 Before graduating from the University of Detroit with a B.A. in aeronautical engineering in 1939, Bikle's activity in the student chapter of the Institute of the Aeronautical Sciences and the school flying and gliding club led to flight instruction and qualification for a C.A.A. pilot's license.

-After graduation he was employed in the engineering department of the Taylorcraft Aviation Corp. at Alliance, Ohio, where he specialized in stress analysis and design.
+After graduation he was employed in the engineering department of the Taylorcraft Aviation Corp. at Alliance, OH, where he specialized in stress analysis and design.
 While with Taylorcraft he was responsible for obtaining C.A.A. approval on modifications which permitted an increase in gross weight and horsepower for the standard Taylorcraft airplane.

 Bikle's career with the Air Force began in 1940 when he was appointed an aeronautical engineer at Wright Field.
 In 1944 he was named Chief of the Aerodynamics Branch in the Flight Test Division there.
 While working closely with other government agencies in establishing the first flying qualities specifications for aircraft he also wrote AAF Technical Report 5069, "Flight Test Methods", which was used as a standard manual for conducting flight tests for more than five years.
 During the war years he was involved in more than 30 test projects and flew over 1200 hours as an engineering observer.